Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-In Complex Care Service (CCS), our goal is to provide comprehensive, coordinated and centralized care for children with complex health care and developmental issues.
+In Complex Care Service (CCS), our goal is to provide comprehensive, coordinated and centralized care for children with complex medical needs in collaboration with community and specialty providers.
 Our team consists of experienced pediatricians, nurses, social workers, and administrative assistants.

-Support in identifying comprehensive medical and developmental needs for patients with complex developmental issues
+Support in identifying comprehensive medical and developmental needs for patients with complex medical conditions

 A centralized point of contact in the hospital and continuity of care in both outpatient and inpatient settings

 Communication among specialists, primary care physicians, home care agencies, educational institutions, and primary caregivers to support the medical and developmental needs of children in their communities.

 Connections with community-based resources such as home care companies, schools, daycare, state agencies and families to maximize quality of life for children with special health care needs.

 Who Benefits from CCS?